DrTVockerodt/geophysical_inversion_data_science/README.md

 # geophysical_inversion_data_science
 A project using a variety of data science methods that perform geophysical inversion - which is the process of taking measured/synthetic geophysics data and determining the subsurface configuration of the Earth.
+Written in python, this project uses K-means clustering, decision trees/random forests and artificial neural networks (ANNs) in order to determine crustal and lithospheric configurations using three different types gravity anomalies.

+This repo contains a detailed report - which has some background information on gravity anomalies, the findings and some speculations of future work for this project.
+There is also a dataset of Airy, Bouguer and Geoid anomalies (the source of this data is explained in the report).
+There are 3 Jupyter notebooks that demonstrate the procedures used to generate the results in the report.